meslater/MSImageMovieEncoder/README.markdown

 MSImageMovieEncoder
 -------------------

-This class provides a simple way of generating a movie from a series of 'images' (CVPixelBufferRefs or CGContextRefs).  **It does NOT work in the simulator (lack of HW accelleration?).**
+This class provides a simple way of generating a movie from a series of 'images' (CVPixelBufferRefs or CGContextRefs).  **It does NOT work in the simulator (lack of HW acceleration?).**

 You will need to include the CoreGraphics, AVFoundation, CoreMedia and CoreVideo frameworks in your project.

 Simply implement the 3 status methods and 1 (ONE and only ONE) of the optional frame provider methods.

-Init a new instance of this class, set the delegate to wherever you've implemented the apropriate delegate methods and call -(void)startRequestingFrames.
+Init a new instance of this class, set the delegate to wherever you've implemented the appropriate delegate methods and call -(void)startRequestingFrames.

 Your frame provider method will be handed a pointer to either a CVPixelBufferRef or a CGContextRef (depending on which you've implemented).
 Fill the bitmap or buffer and return a BOOL to say if you've filled it.